TaperFlow brand mark

 When possible, change either frequency or amount first, not both simultaneously.
 A single-variable cut makes it easier to spot what is helping and what is creating friction.

-If cravings become disruptive, hold your current target for a short period, then continue.
-A temporary hold can protect long-term momentum.
+If cravings become disruptive, hold the current target briefly and protect long-term momentum.

 3. Plan for predictable trigger windows

 Most nicotine lapses are pattern-based, not character flaws.
-Decide in advance what you will do during your highest-risk times.
+Decide in advance what you will do during the highest-risk times.

 4. Use tracking to make adjustments, not judgments